 Fun fact: Haspel is the first woman to lead the CIA.

-Andrew Wheeler, (interim) administrator of the Environmental Protection Agency
+Andrew Wheeler, acting administrator of the Environmental Protection Agency

-Andrew Wheeler is being tapped to replace Scott Pruitt as the 14th administrator of the U.S. Environmental Protection Agency (EPA).
+Andrew Wheeler was tapped to replace Scott Pruitt as the 14th administrator of the U.S. Environmental Protection Agency in an interim role.